Review: Lumberjack The Monster is not Takashi Miike's best work

 By trying to explain too much, the film loses its edge and fails to fully embrace either a disturbing horror or a serious psychological exploration.

-The twists in the film though are quite effective, and the production quality is high.
-The action scenes are well-executed and occasionally have a bit of a noir feel, and Miike balances gore in a way that satisfies without turning away those who prefer less violence.
+The twists in the film though are quite effective, and the production quality is high, and the action scenes are pretty well-executed and occasionally have a bit of a noir feel, and Miike balances gore in a way that satisfies without turning away those who prefer less violence.

-Despite some positives, it really doesn’t offer anything truly new and it feels too familiar, and is a film that I think will be quickly forgotten and certainly not one of Miike's best offerings.
+Despite some positives, the bottom line is that it really doesn’t offer anything truly new and it feels too familiar, and is a film that I think will be quickly forgotten and certainly not one of Miike's best offerings.

 The overly dramatic conversations can be a bit confusing too, leaving you unsure if the dialogue should be taken seriously or not.